 The project “Mentors” works in three ways:

-First is mentoring of children 8-14 years old.
+First is individual mentoring of 8-14 years old children.

-Mentoring it’s not just friendship, it’s a responsible job, where one desire is not enough.
-Children in adolescence, ask difficult questions, they are looking for help and advice not only about the choice of profession, but also in their personal matters: peer relationships, education, family, and the future – many of the things that excite them every day.
-To make this work successful the project builds escort service, attracts experienced psychologists and other specialists.
-Once a month, mentors have the opportunity to visit the club coaches, where they share their experiences and get expert advice.
+Mentoring is not just friendship, it’s a responsible job, where a sole desire is not enough.
+Children who are in the teenage period ask difficult questions, they seek help and advice not only with the choice of profession, but also on their personal issues: relationships with peers, studies, relatives, the future – much of what worries them every day.
+To make this work and for the mentors did not lose enthusiasm, the project builds an escort system, attracts experienced psychologists and other specialists.
+Once a month, mentors have the opportunity to take part in the Mentor’s Club, where they share their experience and receive an expert advice.

 The second direction is coaching, which works with children older than 14 years.